Local News Links:... .........................

 Radford-Wright site in 1912 (source) and 2011

-Today, 776 Main Street is a garden space adjoining the International Harvester / Vineyard Church building.
-On Saturday, March 9, 1912, it was the scene of the fifth deadliest fire in Winnipeg's history that killed seven people, including two firemen, and injuring dozens more.
+Today, 776 Main Street is a garden space adjoining the International Harvester / Vineyard Church building. back on Saturday, March 9, 1912, it was the scene of the fifth deadliest fire in Winnipeg's history that killed seven people, including two firemen, and injuring dozens more.

 Ad, Winnipeg Stampede Program, 1913 (Source: Peel)